stevenleeg/geemusic/README.md

 The sample data was scraped from the UK top 100 singles and album chart.
 For the MUSICPLAYLISTS there are some generic sample phrases.
 The sample data is fine to use, don't feel you need to fill these slots to match your own collection.

 After you have added the "Custom Slots" you need to copy and paste the contents of `/speech_assets/non_us_custom_slot_version/intentSchema.json` to the intent schema field and the contents of `speech_assets/sampleUtterances.txt` to the sample utterances field.
+For Japanese users, use `speech_assets/sampleUtterances.ja.txt` to the utterances field.

 ### Configuration